0chain/zwalletcli/README.md

 | ----------- | -------- | ------------------------------------------------------------ | ------- | ------------ |
 | `--miner_id`     | Yes*     | Node ID of a miner to stake for (get at `ls-miners`) |         |              |
 | `--sharder_id`     | Yes*      | Node ID of a sharder to stake for (get at `ls-sharders`) |         |              |

-* - Either one of miner_id / sharder_id needs to be passed
+> At most one of miner_id / sharder_id needs to be passed

 ![Unlock a stake](docs/mn-unlock.png "Unlock a stake")

 ```sh